Crystal Structure of Upper Cluster Algebras: Introduction

 \subsection{Motivations}

-Kashiwara discovered ``crystal bases" in quantum groups with remarkable combinatorial properties \cite{K}.
-He then axiomatize these properties to what is known as the combinatorial crystals.
-Those are the combinatorial structure underlying representations of Lie groups.
-During the same period, Lusztig and Littelmann found similar structures from slightly different perspectives \cite{L,Li}.
+Masaki Kashiwara introduced crystal bases for representations of quantum groups, uncovering their remarkable combinatorial properties \cite{K}.
+He later axiomatized these into combinatorial crystals, which form the underlying structure for representations of Lie groups and quantum enveloping algebras.
+Independently, George Lusztig developed the canonical basis for quantum enveloping algebras \cite{L}, a distinguished basis with positive structure coefficients whose specialization (or tropicalization) gives rise to a crystal basis as its ``shadow" structure, with profound applications in representation theory.
+Around the same time, Peter Littelmann introduced the path model for crystals from another perspective \cite{Li}.

-Let $C=(c_{i,j})_{i,j\in I}$ be a symmetric Cartan matrix.
-Let $\Phi$ be the root system associated to $C$, and $\Lambda$ be the corresponding weight lattice.
-A {\em Kashiwara crystal} of type $\Phi$ is a nonempty set $\mc{B}$ together with a pair of raising and lowering operators $r_i$ and $l_i$, a pair of {string length} functions $\rho_i$ and $\lambda_i$ for each $i\in I$, and a weight function $\mc{B}\to \Lambda$ satisfying some axioms (see \cite{K,K2, BS}, or Section \ref{ss:crystal}).
+Let $C=(c_{i,j})_{i,j\in I}$ be a symmetric Cartan matrix, with $\Phi$ the associated root system and $\Lambda$ the weight lattice.
+A {\em Kashiwara crystal} of type $\Phi$ is a nonempty set $\mc{B}$ equipped with raising and lowering operators $r_i$ and $l_i$, string length functions $\rho_i$ and $\lambda_i$ for each $i \in I$, and a weight function $\mc{B}\to \Lambda$ satisfying specific axioms (see \cite{K,K2, BS}, or Section \ref{ss:crystal}).